tracek/audio-explorer/README.md

 ## Gory details

 #### Building blocks
 The web application is made with Dash (Python + React) and is accompanied by a CLI (served through [click](https://click.palletsprojects.com/en/7.x/)).
-The web app is deployed with AWS Elastic Beanstalk and is supported by the following AWS services: EC2, S3, RDS, Secrets Manager, Route 53 and CloudWatch.
+The web app is deployed with AWS Elastic Beanstalk (Docker deployment) and is supported by the following AWS services: EC2, S3, RDS, Secrets Manager, Route 53 and CloudWatch.

-#### Behind the scenes
+#### When user hits upload

 What's happening behind the scences when user hits upload:
 1. The audio file gets uploaded to the EC2 instance.